Avian Flu & Antarctica

 • Will I still get to see Antarctica's wildlife?

-Should any locations temporarily close for landings in the future, it's worth noting that many of Antarctica's best wildlife experiences actually take place on the water: seeing leopard seals on ice floes during a zodiac cruise, having penguins porpoise around you on a kayaking trip, or watching whales from the deck of your ship.
+Should any locations temporarily close for landings, it's worth noting that many of Antarctica's best wildlife experiences actually take place on the water: seeing leopard seals on ice floes during a zodiac cruise, having penguins porpoise around you on a kayaking trip, or watching whales from the deck of your ship.
 In Antarctica, you are never far from the action!

 • What are the risks of Avian Flu to Antarctica's wildlife?